planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Success:** Guide answers the question in line with the character's best understanding.
 > -   **Edge:** Answers more questions or finer details.
-> -   **Failure:** Guide tells what their CALLING should know outright.
+> -   **Failure:** Guide reveals only what they should know outright.
 > -   **Twists:** *Delay, half-truth, target alerted, one wrong clue, etc.*

 The Player should frame their question carefully if they want useful info, and Guides should be generous with answers!
-Having the right CALLING or MOTIVE often grants information without a Check.
+Having the right CALLING or CULTURE often grants information without a Check.
 Always err towards giving out information to keep the game moving.

 This Action helps to understand, not perceive.
 As such, Know does not detect traps, loot, lies, or ambushes.
 Hidden foes rely on their Sneak Check, and hidden Traps are treated as Hazards with their own Check.
 In other cases, the Guide should just tell the players what is there without gating it behind a Check.
 A thorough search should reveal just about anything, for example.

 ### Move

 Enters an adjacent Zone.
-This is usually done with a free move called a Charge, which does not use up an Action unless hindered somehow.
+This is usually done with a free move called a Charge, which does not use up an Action unless the mover is hindered somehow.
 More complex moves like ducking through brambles, swimming, clambering over debris, etc. may call for this Action and a Check of POISE vs. a Difficulty set by the Guide.

 **Check:** POISE vs. Difficulty